GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Gaussianity-Aware Gaussian Approximation

 \subsection{Gaussian Approximation}

-Gaussian approximations (GA) are commonly employed in statistics to represent intractable conditional or marginal distributions~\citep{GA_Relevant_1, GA_Relevant_2, GA_Relevant_3}.
+GA is commonly employed in statistics to represent intractable conditional or marginal distributions~\citep{GA_Relevant_1, GA_Relevant_2, GA_Relevant_3}.
 This modeling choice facilitates closed-form expressions for critical quantities, including transition densities, posterior distributions, and variational bounds, which are essential for both optimization and sampling procedures.
-In GPGMs, the forward process can be interpreted as progressively pushing the data toward a Gaussian distribution.
-As illustrated in~\eqref{eq:noising_process_general}, the marginal and transition densities of the trajectories at any finite time index remain Gaussian:
+In GPPGMs, the forward process can be interpreted as progressively pushing the data toward a Gaussian distribution.
+As illustrated in~\eqref{eq:noising_process_general}, the marginal and transition densities of the trajectories at any finite time index remain Gaussian.
+However, the intractability of data distribution prevents us from directly calculating the mean and variance of the Gaussian at intermediate timesteps.